julianpfaul/BrainFuck-Runner/README.md

 # BrainFuck-Runner

+## Usage
-Edit the main.bf file in resources/brainfuck/main.bf to input your given brainfuck-source-code!
+Edit the main.bf file in resources/brainfuck/main.bf to input your brainfuck source code!

+## Note
 The main method is located in the Launcher class!